duangle/scopes/doc/dataformat.rst

     # scripts usually return null.
     null)

-As a modern alternative, Bang offers a *naked notation* where the scope of lists is implicitly balanced by indentation, an approach used by `Python <http://en.wikipedia.org/wiki/Python_(programming_language)>`_, `Haskell <http://en.wikipedia.org/wiki/Haskell_(programming_language)>`_,
+As a modern alternative, Bangra offers a *naked notation* where the scope of lists is implicitly balanced by indentation, an approach used by `Python <http://en.wikipedia.org/wiki/Python_(programming_language)>`_, `Haskell <http://en.wikipedia.org/wiki/Haskell_(programming_language)>`_,